4-Chess - Adversaries and Allies

 In four-player chess, the queen is even more powerful than in two-player chess.
 And initially the bishops are much more useful than the rooks.
 Every player will want to free their queen on the first opportunity by King's pawn to King's row 4, which not only frees the queen to attack diagonally against her king-side player, but also allows the king's bishop to attack the queen-side player.

-COLORS
+SET COLORS

 Four-player chess

 is played with four sets of standard pieces on an expanded board.
 A set consists of 8 pawns, 2-rooks, 2-knights, 2-bishops, 1-queen, & 1-king.
 All four players must have a different color (or style) sufficient to readily tell one player's pieces from another player's.
-In the depiction above, for example, white, green, red and blue are used.
+Any color is fine as long as it is readily differentiated from the others.
+Any unique combination of color and style may be used that sufficiently differentiates the players.

 PLAY SEQUENCE